A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: Introduction

 \section{Introduction}

 Port-Hamiltonian (pH) systems are nonlinear affine systems encoding a rich set of system-theoretical and behavioral properties, conveniently modeling networks of physical systems in any physical domain \citep{Duindam2009ModelingSystems,Rashad2020TwentyReview}.
-PH systems describe the energy exchanges occurring within the modeled physical systems, such as energy routing, dissipation, and external energy transfers through e.g., control inputs or external systems.
+PH describe energy exchange through \textit{power ports}: pairs of dual variables on which energy flows.
+These ports provide the mechanism for interconnection with external systems.
 From a control-theoretic perspective, a pH system encodes desirable properties such as passivity, stability, and general energetic behaviors that can serve as performance metrics in complex tasks \citep{vanderSchaftL2,ortega2002interconnection,Ortega2001PuttingControl}.